 To do so, they had to read the job description carefully and then write a paragraph about why they think they would be great for the job.

-Lots of children applied but Miss Errington had the tricky job of picking only eight children to be the Kindness Keepers.
+Lots of children applied but Miss Errington had the tricky job of picking only ten children to be the Kindness Keepers.